pwarren/pwarren.github.io/radio/_posts/2015-04-25-Tyrells-Ridge-SOTA.md

 {% fancybox left smaller /images/2015-04-25-snow.jpg "Snow from Scammell's lookout" %}

 A rather difficult activation for me, and I think next time, I'll not try activating a summit in the wet.
 It's not much fun at all!
-Alternatively, I should get myself a bothy bag I supposed.
+Alternatively, I should get myself a bothy bag I suppose.